roy-santos/phonebook-app-backend/README.md

 # Phonebook Application

 Backend for full-stack phonebook application.
-Built with NodeJS and ExpressJS and uses MongoDB for persistent storage.
+Built with NodeJS (runtime environment), ExpressJS (web framework), Mongoose (Object Data Modeling) and uses MongoDB for persistent storage.
 The frontend is built with ReactJS and styled with Material-UI.
 Hosted on Heroku and uses MongoDB Atlas for the database.
-The application allows the user to add new contacts to the the phonebook, update existing contacts, delete existing contacts, and includes search functionality.
+The application allows the user to add new contacts to the the phonebook, update existing contacts if the contact already exists, delete existing contacts, and includes filtering functionality.

 Link to the live application: https://rs-phonebook-app.herokuapp.com/